PeterCxy/tws-rust/README.md

 Installation
 ===

-You could download pre-built binaries from the releases page.
+You could download pre-built binaries from the [Releases](https://git.angry.im/PeterCxy/tws-rust/releases) page.
 Or, you can build a release yourself by cloning this repository and

 ```bash
 cargo build --release